processone/xmpp-notifier/README.md

           jid: ${{ secrets.jid }}
           password: ${{ secrets.password }}
           server_host: ${{ secrets.server_host }}
-          # Correspondent is the intended recipient of the notification.
+          # The intended recipient of the notification such as a xmpp room or a single user.
+Bare JID is expected
-          # If it is a single user, the bare Jid is expected (jid without resource)
-          # If it is a chat room, only the name of it is expected, and "server_domain" will be used to complete the jid
           recipient: ${{ secrets.recipient }}
           # Port is optional.
 Defaults to 5222
           server_port: ${{ secrets.server_port }}